fbpx

 Small Business Equipment and What you Can Claim

 You can claim back GST on products used to conduct business, even if your own product or service is GST-free.
-Here is a shortlist of some of the things you can claim.
+Understanding what you can claim helps you accurately pay taxes and avoid penalties.
+Here is a short list of some of the things you can claim.

 Claimable items can include: